-HNR 150 Classical Greek and Roman Thought 3 Cr
+Classical Greek and Roman Thought HNR 150

 The Honors Scholars seminar series begins by the examination of the origins of philosophical speculations in the Greek and Roman worlds.
 Idealism and realism is explored through the dialogues, plays, and epics penned from 500 BC to 500 AD, which provide the basis for Western Thought.
+Spring semester of freshman year.

-HNR 250 Judeo-Christian and Medieval Thought 3 Cr
+HNR 250 Judeo-Christian and Medieval Thought

 The Honors Scholars seminar series continues with this overview of the origins and themes held within the Hebrew and Christian Scriptures.
 These origins and themes are then projected through the medieval period, 500 AD - 1500 AD, in treatises and in literature, including Old and Middle English epics and lyric poetry.
+Fall semester of sophomore year.
+Fulfills writing intensive requirement.

-HNR 251 Renaissance Thought 3 C
+HNR 251 Renaissance Thought

 The Honors Scholars seminar series continues with this overview of the flowering of the aesthetic sense, the rediscovery of classical thought, and the beginnings of the scientific revolution, via art, literature, and social theory, 1450 AD - 1600 AD.
+Spring semester of sophomore year.